Skip to main content

 POST/output/business-partners/searchReturns business partners by an array of external IDs from the output stage.

-The sharing state controller MUST allow to read sharing state entries of business partners.
+The sharing state controller MUST allow to read sharing state entries of business partners and business partner relations.
 A sharing state of type "Success" SHOULD include the assigned BPNL, BPNS and BPNA.
 The sharing state controller MUST have the following resources:

 Sharing State Controller ResourcesDescription